 How do you go about choosing the right software?

-Software is a matter of practicality, ease of use, and personal taste.
-So just because I recommend a piece of software to you, it doesn’t mean that you should use this piece of software.
-I advise you to try it out, see if I’m right, see if you like it, and then decide on whether you will use that program or look for an alternative.
+Astrophotography software is a matter of practicality, ease of use, and personal taste.
+So just because I recommend a piece of software to you doesn’t mean that you should use this piece of software.
+I advise you to try it out, see if I’m right, see if you like it, and then decide whether you will use that program or look for an alternative.

-Choosing software also depends on the equipment you have, for example, the type of camera will change the way that you image your astrophotography target.
-The software that you need to help you take the images will help you organize, plan and manage the photos that will become your final Astrophotography images.
-Take a look at some of my latest images.
+Choosing astrophotography software also depends on the equipment you have; for example, the type of camera will change the way that you image your astrophotography target.
+The software that you need to help you take the images will help you organise, plan, and manage the photos that will become your final astronomy images.

-In order to look at the different software that we use in astrophotography, it’s necessary to divide astrophotography into the different processes which you will need to carry out in order to go from finding a target to imaging it, processing it, and finally producing the final image that you are proud off.
+In order to look at the different software that we use in astrophotography, it’s necessary to divide astrophotography into the different processes that you will need to carry out in order to go from finding a target to imaging it, processing it, and finally producing the final image that you are proud of.

 Here is a quick list of some of the processes involved in astrophotography: